 - Marriage license fees vary by county, and some counties require payment in cash only.
 Check the fees at your county probate court.

-- If you don't want to pay the marriage license fee, you can earn a premarital education program certificate - a six-hour class that reviews basic marriage lessons such as budgeting and conflict resolution.
+- If you don't want to pay the marriage license fee, you can earn a premarital education program certificate — a 6-hour class that reviews basic marriage lessons such as budgeting and conflict resolution.

 Neither my future spouse nor I speak English fluently.
 What should we do?

 Invite a trusted relative or friend who's fluent in English to come to the court with you.

 Where can I find a premarital education program in my area?

 If you attend religious services, speak to the leaders of your church, mosque, synagogue, or temple.
 Many of these communities offer premarital education at a reasonable cost.
 If you're interested in a non-religious program, search online for a counseling center that can help.